Monitor and Troubleshoot BOVPN Tunnels

 Send Traffic Through the Tunnel

-Your Firebox negotiates a VPN tunnel only when traffic needs to use the tunnel.
+Your Firebox negotiates a VPN tunnel only when traffic must use the tunnel.
 To test a new VPN tunnel, you must try to send data to an IP address on the remote network.
 The VPN tunnel is usually not created until you attempt to send data.
 The source and destination for the data you send must be allowed by the tunnel route configured for that VPN.

 For example, when you ping a device on the remote network, the ping fails if: